I Tip Hair Extensions: What Do You Need to Know?

 ItemCommon Time

-Move-up maintenance6–8 weeks
+Move-up maintenanceEvery 6–8 weeks

 Standard Remy hair lifespan3–6 months

-Full cuticle hair lifespan12–18 months
+Full cuticle hair lifespan12–18 months with proper care

 Reuse potential2–4 times, depending on condition